mathie/mathie.github.io/_posts/2003/2003-11-03-rcs-whats-changed.markdown

 tags:
 - Geekery
 ---
 <p>I manage configuration files on most of my hosts with RCS.
-This is probably less than perfect when I'm making exactly the same changes on a dozen machines, but there's only one domain where I manage more than one machine under the same administrative hat and <a href="http://www.cfengine.org/">cfengine</a> will make a return there one of these days.
+This is probably less than perfect when I'm making exactly the same changes on a dozen machines, but there's only one domain where I manage more than one machine under the same administrative hat and [cfengine](http://www.cfengine.org/) will make a return there one of these days.
 Anyway, yes, RCS.
 On these hosts, I'm a member of the <code>adm</code> group.
 Generally the first thing that happens when I install a new package which creates its own configuration directory under /etc is along the lines of:</p>

+{% highlight bash %}
-<pre>cd /etc/${PACKAGE}
+cd /etc/${PACKAGE}
 sudo chgrp adm .
 sudo chmod g+ws .
 mkdir RCS
 ci -l ${PACKAGE_CONFIG}
 vim ${PACKAGE_CONFIG}
-ci -u ${PACKAGE_CONFIG}</pre>
+ci -u ${PACKAGE_CONFIG}
+{% endhighlight %}

 <p>This allows me to check out and edit most configuration files without having to mess with sudo; doing so maintains the revision history (particularly with respect to blame) correctly if I'm sharing the configuration job with other people.</p>

 <p>Naturally I'm not entirely perfect.
 Sometimes when I'm incrementally updating configurations and testing them, I forget to check in my changes.
-So this morning I hacked together this script (I would chuck it into my <a href="http://svn.endless.org.uk/mathie">subversion repository</a> and link instead, but I've still to set it up properly...):</p>
+So this morning I hacked together this script (I would chuck it into my [subversion repository](http://svn.endless.org.uk/mathie) and link instead, but I've still to set it up properly...):</p>

-<pre>#!/bin/bash
+{% highlight bash %}
+#!/bin/bash

 # Get stderr on stdout - the rcs command chuck potentially useful
 # crud there...